youssef-el1/GCD-Poly-/README.md

 # GCD-Poly-
-calculate the GCD (Greatest Common Divisor) of two polynomials using the gmp library
+calculate the GCD (Greatest Common Divisor) of two polynomials using the gmp library(Python)